We've all done it.

 In order to manage pH and keep it within the correct range you need to get yourself a pH control kit.

-Here's a very thorough article on managing pH.
+Here's a very thorough article on watering and measuring pH.

 Mistake 4: Using the Wrong Soil and Fertilizer